ytmytm/c128-z80-8mhz/README.md

 Schematic is also [available in PDF form](z80-dotclock-gal-and-latch/plots/z80-dot-gal.pdf).

+## PCB

+Gerber files generated from PCB project that should fit C128 and C128DCR are in  [z80-dotclock-gal-and-latch/gerbers/](z80-dotclock-gal-and-latch/gerbers) folder.

 ## LOGIC EQUATIONS

 PLD file to be used with WinCUPL to generate JED file for programming GAL is available in two versions: